 There are loads of reasons to want to dig into the outdoor spaces you have around your home.
 Building an underground shelter, making room for a pool, and loads of other jobs will require this sort of action.
 To achieve this, all you really need to do is go out and borrow a digger from someone; or is it?
-In reality, a job like this will take a lot of skill, and doing it yourself will open the doors to loads of different issues.
-To help you out with this, this post will be exploring the most common of these problems, along with the tools which can be used to overcome them.
+In reality, a job like this will take a lot of skill.
+Doing it yourself will open the doors to loads of different issues.
+To help you out with this, this post will be exploring the most common of these problems.
+In addition, we will explore the tools which can be used to overcome them.

 Dangers of DIY Digging Holes

 - Beneath the human-made layer which covers much of the ground in your outdoor spaces, you will find a lot of different materials.
 In some places, the stone will run deep, creating a very strong foundation for homes.
 In others, though, you could find yourself faced with the ground which is made of sand or soil.
 As water trickles through the loose ground like this, it will slowly carry it away, causing massive cavities below the surface.
 Only a professional will have the tools and knowledge to spot something like this.
 This makes it worth avoiding digging until you have had a proper assessment of the space, ensuring that you don’t cause any collapses which will cost a small fortune to fix.